Let me tell you a story you might find familiar.

 The biggest fear associated with any risk is failure.
 The possibility of losing money, being humiliated, or making the wrong choice is enough to make us say: “Uhm, sure, I’d rather just stay where I am”.

 What if you could always take risks, but never fail?
 Imagine that, all of those things you fear doing, suddenly didn’t have a downside.
-Imagine that, every time you wanted to go for something — a better job, new relationship, or a business idea — you would never feel pressured by the fear of things not working out.
+Imagine that, every time you wanted to go for something — a better job, a new relationship, or a business idea — you would never feel pressured by the fear of things not working out.

 Seriously, think about it.
 Would you still make the same choices you make today?